-- Leave the school campus during the day without the approval of the school administration and parents' written permission/phone call or the school doctors' approval. - Leave the classroom without the teacher's permission; - Use mobile phones without teacher's approval; - Litter in classroom or the school premises: - Bring forbidden objects to school (The list can be found in the Behavior and Consequences Policy); - Leave personal possessions unsupervised; - Be disruptive in the school environment (run, shout, be loud). - Using chewing gum during lessons and walks; - Taking food and drinks during lessons or in inappropriate places;
+- Demonstrate aggression in physical or verbal ways - Leave the school campus during the day without the approval of the school administration and parents' written permission/phone call or the school doctors' approval. - Leave the classroom without the teacher's permission; - Use mobile phones without teacher's approval; - Litter in classroom or the school premises; - Bring forbidden objects to school (The list can be found in the Behavior and Consequences Policy); - Leave personal possessions unsupervised; - Be disruptive in the school environment (run, shout, be loud). - Using chewing gum during lessons and walks; - Taking food and drinks during lessons or in inappropriate places;

-Role of parents and school staff members
+Role of parents and school staff members Parents

-Parents

 Parents play an essential role in ensuring their child's adherence to the Behavior and Consequences Policy.
 Parents can assist by encouraging their child to be punctual, to study, to follow the dress code, and act appropriately.

 The school administration recommends parents be aware of the school disciplinary principles; keep in close contact with the homeroom teacher, subject teachers, and educators as well.
 We promote Positive Behaviour, we praise and reward children for good behavior in many ways.
-However, if students don't follow the Behavior and Consequences Policy,, they are invited to Positive Behaviour Club (Meet with the school counselor, Head of the Child Wellbeing Services, MYP Coordinator, and Head of IB for instructional meetings and completing Positive Behaviour Resolution forms).
-In some cases, students might be assigned internal or external suspension for several days (with or without access to online learning).
+However, if students don't follow the Behavior and Consequences Policy, they are invited to Positive Behaviour Club (Meet with the school counselor, Head of Wellbeing Services, and Head of MYP for instructional meetings and write Reflective Essay).
+In some cases, students might be assigned internal or external suspension for several days (with or without access to asynchronous online learning via ManageBac).

 A severe breach of the Behavior and Consequences Policy will be considered as an exclusion from school.
-Parents are encouraged to regularly check behavior notes on ManageBac
+Parents are encouraged to regularly check behavior notes on ManageBac.